spicybirsge/anti-token-bot/README.md

 # anti-token-bot
-add this to ur bots index.js or event handler, and it would delete and notify you if your bots token is leaked
+add this to ur bots index.js, main file, or event handler, and it would delete and notify you if your bots token is leaked

 # Requirements